About the Author

 An Experience That Changed My Life

 Ten years had elapsed since my father passed away.
 I did not believe in life after death or in the reality of love.
 I was living at a fifth floor apartment in Manhattan.
-One evening in 1977, after dinner, without giving into the usual distractions, I was fully focused on observing my thoughts and feelings.
+One evening in 1977, after dinner, I decided to focus on my thoughts and feelings, without giving into the usual distractions, .

 So intent was my concentration that I did not have a wink of sleep during the night.
 Towards 7 am, I was unusually calm and alert, when I vividly experienced the presence of my father in the room.
 Father kept saying to me: “I love you” again and again.
 I felt the vibrations of love within my body and around me, as if I was floating in a sea of love.
 My first thought was: “So love is real!
 And this is love!”